Yachting and Boating Glossary of Terms

 APA.
 Advance Provisioning Allowance.
 The APA is monies paid to a bank account for the Captain of the yacht to provision on the charterer’s behalf.
-Key provisioning are fuel, food, drinks and port fees.
+Key provisioning is fuel, food, drinks, and port fees.
 The Captain is obligated to keep all receipts and balance the account for the charterer.
 At the end of the charter, the Captain provides a full account of expenditures, and any amounts not used will be refunded.

 Apparent wind.
-The direction and speed of wind as felt in a moving boat - the way it 'appears”.
+The direction and speed of the wind as felt in a moving boat - the way it 'appears”.

 Astern.
 The direction toward or beyond the back of the boat (stern).